The Best Reboots & Remakes

 The Magnificent Seven (1960)

-Not technically a remake, but more of a cultural reinvention and genre shift, the original Magnificent Seven is a solid adaptation of Akira Kurosawa's The Seven Samurai (1954).
+Not technically a remake, but more of an adaptation and genre shift, the original Magnificent Seven is a solid adaptation of Akira Kurosawa's The Seven Samurai (1954).
 I am a huge fan of both versions and highly encourage you to go watch Kurosawa's original.
 It's that good, maybe even better than its Western counterpart.

 The Departed (2006)

 One of the few Martin Scorsese films I actually enjoy watching.
 Gasp!
 Did I just write that?
 Yes I did.
-Hey, I'm Irish, and The Departed is one of my go-to St. Patrick's Day darlings.
 Scorsese, however, is a brilliant filmmaker whose films always leave a sick feeling in my stomach.
 At times, The Departed does too.
-Regardless, The Departed is a worthy remake of Hong Kong's Infernal Affairs (2002), and in my mind, one of Leonardo DiCaprio's best performances hands down.
+Regardless, The Departed is a worthy remake of Hong Kong's Infernal Affairs (2002), and in my mind, one of Leonardo DiCaprio's best performances.

 X-Men: First Class (2001)